ash-project/ash/documentation/topics/actions.md

 ### Basic Actions

 The `:action` type is a special type of action that can do essentially whatever you want.
 We refer to it as a "basic" action, because there are no special rules about how it works, and minimal structure surrounding it.
 A basic action takes arguments and returns a value.
 The struct used for building input for a basic action is `Ash.ActionInput`.
-For the rest of this document we will discuss the four main action types.
+Most of this document we will focus on the four main action types.

 ### Create/Read/Update/Destroy